crate/services-docs/docs/reference/overview.md

 For first-time users, an organization called "My organization" is automatically created upon first login.

-To see a list of all the organizations you have acesss to, go to
+To see a list of all the organizations you have access to, go to

 the My Account page in the dropdown menu in the top-right.